-- Metroid Prime and its sequels have visual indicators at the bottom of the screen to show which weapon and display Samus has armed.
+- The Metroid Prime Trilogy have visual indicators at the bottom of the screen to show which weapon and display Samus has armed.

 - The Ring Menu-style Action Bar was common in late Lucas Arts adventure games, and is currently best known from its use in The Sims.

 - Natural Selection, a multiplayer mod for Half-Life, ups the ante with a full-featured Action Menu that can be quickly called and navigated with a middle click.

 - Ratchet & Clank uses a Ring Menu as a weapon select.